dharmaturtle/documentation/README.md

 -   **Acronyms and abbreviations**: Use uppercase (e.g. API, HTTP, JVM)
 -   **Brand names**: Use correct typesetting (e.g. cURL, Event Store, JavaScript, .NET)
 -   **Example code** should not have a line length of more than 80 characters

+## Build for deployment build script

+You can also use the _build.sh_ file in this repository to do most of these steps for you, and then run the Jekyll eventstore.com site to serve the entire site, or `docfx build docfx.json --serve` to only serve the documentation.

+Then to get docs changes to eventstore.com, create a new PR with the generated HTML files in the _eventstore.com_ folder.
+Any changes made to this repository are not automatically deployed anywhere.